One to One Mindfulness Course

 If you are interested in bringing more mindfulness into your life, and would like to kick start your journey to a more balanced life, this nine week program (or 18 for fortnightly appointments) could be just what you have been looking for.

-This training offers a one to one personalized experience (small group/ couples training is available at extra cost).
+This training offers a one to one personalized experience (small group/ couples training is available at a marginally extra cost).

 If you would like more information, an informal chat or have any queries please contact me here.